swiftlang/swift-evolution/proposals/testing/NNNN-task-local-test-trait.md

   }
   ```

-  Ideally, we can drastically streamline overriding task locals in test with a dedicate convenience
+  Ideally, we can drastically streamline overriding task locals in test with a dedicated convenience
   trait.

 * When a task local is defined in a reusable library, the library maintainer cannot easily define a
   test trait for overriding the task local.
 Non-test targets cannot access Testing symbols, and so
   such a helper needs to be defined in a dedicated "test support" library.
 This introduces more
   inconvenience when shipping task locals in libraries.
-A dedicate `.taskLocal` trait allows one
+A dedicated `.taskLocal` trait allows one
-  to override task locals in tests without creating a dedicate test support library.
+  to override task locals in tests without creating a dedicated test support library.

 # Proposed solution